-- (d) Support via public-private partnerships focused on neglected tropical diseases (NTD) and malnutrition - Via public-private partnership, the government will use the outstanding R&D capabilities of Japan's pharmaceutical industry to promote support for the provision of drugs to developing countries to fight diseases such as NTDs.
-In addition, it will continue to seek progress in partnership with the Global Health Innovative Technology Fund (GHIT Fund). - The government will aim to ensure that Japan can demonstrate leadership in collaborative international clinical research and trials, so that high-quality evidence about the creation and use in clinical settings of innovative drugs, medical devices, etc. and medical technology originating in Japan can be disseminated.
-To this end, it will develop systems for global clinical research led by Japan that will facilitate the construction of international networks and support the systems of Japanese institutions participating in collaborative international clinical research and trials. - To promote collaboration aimed at the discovery of innovative drugs, the government will support the Asia Partnership Conference of Pharmaceutical Associations (APAC) initiative, which aims to develop a platform for open innovation in the field of drug discovery involving industry, academia, and government throughout Asia. - To contribute to the overseas expansion of drugs, medical devices, etc. and medical technology originating in Japan, the government will promote greater efficiency by such means as the digitalization of import and export procedures for such items using the Nippon Automated Cargo and Port Consolidated System (NACCS). - In light of the fact that Japan and the UK affirmed in a joint statement their intention to strengthen worldwide initiatives to improve nutrition in the lead-up to the 2020 Tokyo Olympics and Paralympics, the government will make use of Japan's outstanding R&D capabilities in the field of fortified foods and promote the overseas expansion of inclusive business and other business initiatives via public-private partnerships focused on improving nutrition across the globe, including in emerging and developing countries.
-In addition, it will use the Sport for Tomorrow program and other opportunities to disseminate information about such initiatives. - (e) Use of Official Development Assistance (ODA) (support that utilizes drugs, medical devices, etc., medical technology, and medical services in which Japan has a comparative advantage, effective implementation of bilateral aid, and collaboration with global initiatives, based on the Strategy for Global Health Diplomacy, which positions initiatives in the field of international health as a key topic in Japan's diplomatic relations) - In light of Japan's Strategy for Global Health Diplomacy, the government will position international health as a key topic in Japan's diplomatic relations and promote widespread adoption of UHC.
-It will strengthen initiatives focused on the achievement of the Millennium Development Goals (MDGs) and the formulation of post-2015 development targets, through collaboration with global initiatives and effective implementation of bilateral aid.
-While doing so, it will also contribute to encouraging adoption of UHC, mobilizing Japan's knowledge concerning health and medical care systems and measures to deal with the aging of the population.
+(d) Support via public-private partnerships focused on neglected tropical diseases (NTD) and malnutrition

+• Via public-private partnership, the government will use the outstanding R&D capabilities of Japan's pharmaceutical industry to promote support for the provision of drugs to developing countries to fight diseases such as NTDs.
+In addition, it will continue to seek progress in partnership with the Global Health Innovative Technology Fund (GHIT Fund).

+• The government will aim to ensure that Japan can demonstrate leadership in collaborative international clinical research and trials, so that high-quality evidence about the creation and use in clinical settings of innovative drugs, medical equipment, etc. and medical technology originating in Japan can be disseminated.
+To this end, it will develop systems for global clinical research led by Japan that will facilitate the construction of international networks and support the systems of Japanese institutions participating in collaborative international clinical research and trials.

+• To promote collaboration aimed at the discovery of innovative drugs, the government will support the Asia Partnership Conference of Pharmaceutical Associations (APAC) initiative, which aims to develop a platform for open innovation in the field of drug discovery involving industry, academia, and government throughout Asia.

+• To contribute to the overseas expansion of drugs, medical equipment, etc. and medical technology originating in Japan, the government will promote greater efficiency by such means as the digitalization of import and export procedures for such items using the Nippon Automated Cargo and Port Consolidated System (NACCS).

+• In light of the fact that Japan and the UK affirmed in a joint statement their intention to strengthen worldwide initiatives to improve nutrition in the lead-up to the 2020 Tokyo Olympics and Paralympics, the government will make use of Japan's outstanding R&D capabilities in the field of fortified foods and promote the overseas expansion of inclusive business and other business initiatives via public-private partnerships focused on improving nutrition across the globe, including in emerging and developing countries.
+In addition, it will use the Sport for Tomorrow program and other opportunities to disseminate information about such initiatives.

+(e) Use of Official Development Assistance (ODA) (support that utilizes drugs, medical equipment, etc., medical technology, and medical services in which Japan has a comparative advantage, effective implementation of bilateral aid, and collaboration with global initiatives, based on the Strategy for Global Health Diplomacy, which positions initiatives in the field of international health as a key topic in Japan's diplomatic relations)

+• In light of the Basic Design for Peace and Health (determined by the Headquarters for Healthcare Policy on September 11, 2015), the government will position international health as a key topic in Japan's diplomatic relations and promote widespread adoption of UHC that contributes to strengthening response to public health crises and preventing and preparing for crises.
+Concretely, it will strengthen the efforts for the Sustainable Development Goals (SDGs) through collaboration with global initiatives and effective implementation of bilateral aid, mobilizing Japan's knowledge concerning health and medical care systems and measures to deal with the aging of the population.
+Measures will be carried out especially with consideration for the results of international meetings related to Japan's health policy, such as the G7 Ise-Shima Vision for Global Health (May 2016), the TICAD VI Nairobi Declaration and Implementation Plan (August 2016), and the Kobe Communiqué G7 Health Ministers' Meeting (September 2016).